shemshesh/ComputerScienceFST/README.md

 # ComputerScienceFST
-David was here and natan is un-gay
+David was here and Natan is un-gay